OfirTheOne/ogn-snackbar/README.md

         timeout: number;
       }

-* used only as a parameter for showSnackbar method
+* Used only as a parameter for `showSnackbar` method

 #### <b>*SnackbarAction*</b>

-* object scheme :
+* Object scheme :

       SnackbarAction {
         /** the action name, the text that will be placed at the right